pxlit-projects/project-YA-Amzil/README.md

      npm install
      ```

-2. **Start the Backend with Docker Compose**:
+2. **Start the Docker Compose**:
-   - In the project root directory, run the following command to start all microservices:
+   - In the project root directory, run the following command to start all microservices, RabbitMQ, and the frontend:
      ```bash
      docker-compose up
      ```